 - 1 Kitchen twine

-- 1 Baking tray
+- 1 Baking dish

-How to Prepare Pork Tenderloin en Papillote
+How to Prepare Pork Tenderloin En Papillote

 You will definitely need two pork tenderloins, as finding one weighing 1.76 lbs is quite difficult.

-Finally, bake in a preheated oven at 392°F (200°C), and cook for 15-20 minutes, no longer to avoid drying out.
+Finally, bake in a preheated oven at 392°F, and let cook for 15 to 20 minutes, no longer, as they might dry out.

 Tips, Variations, and Storage